Explore Lancaster

 Where History and Culture Live Side by Side

+Lancaster is a thriving city of nearly 60,000 residents with a rich history.
 In 1730, Lancaster was designated a market town, or a town in a rural area with a regular market.
-Today, it’s a thriving city of nearly 60,000 residents.

 Lancaster’s rich history is prevalent everywhere you look.
 In the heart of the city is Central Market, built in 1730 and the oldest continuously operating farmers markets in the U.S. Here, you can glimpse Amish businesses operating alongside modern-day industries.
 Less than a mile from F&M is the Fulton Theatre House, built in 1852 and a National Historic Landmark.
 Some of the brightest stars of theatre, music and film have appeared on the Fulton stage, including Mark Twain, Lionel Barrymore, Louis Armstrong, W.C.
 Fields, and Lancaster’s own Jonathan Groff.
 Lancaster is also home to a distinctive collection of historic buildings, with many diverse architectural styles dating back to the 1700s, 1800s, and 1900s.